 Avoid the pretty, non-standard fonts and complex symbols as most systems can’t always understand them.
 And, as a result, can auto-discard your resume because it couldn’t read it.

-The best fonts for resume are simple and readable such as Times New Roman, Arial, Calibri, Veranda.
+The best fonts for resume are simple and readable such as Times New Roman, Arial, Calibri, Verdana.
 They also look great both in PDF and Doc format.

 3. Optimize Your Skills Section